Using SQL commands to create and manage semantic views¶

 The columns in that table that define the foreign key.

-The name of the logical table containing the primary key.
+The name of the logical table containing the primary key or columns with unique values.

 In the example presented earlier, the RELATIONSHIPS clause specifies two relationships: